CraigWilliams/BeautifyRuby/README.md

 # BeautifyRuby

 Erb html templates uses [Paul Battley's htmlbeautifier gem](https://github.com/threedaymonk/htmlbeautifier).
 This (as well as rubygems) is assumed to be installed as seen by the ruby interpreter.
-Note that if you beautify and erb file but `htmlbeautifier` is not found, the error message is 'check your ruby interpreter settings', do not be misled.
+Note that if you beautify an erb file but `htmlbeautifier` is not found, the error message is 'check your ruby interpreter settings', do not be misled.

 ### Interpreter settings

-If an error is encountered while processing the file, Python receives and empty string and the following message is displayed but may have nothing to do with your Ruby settings.
+If an error is encountered while processing the file, Python receives an empty string and the following message is displayed but may have nothing to do with your Ruby settings.

 ```
 check your ruby interpreter settings